Mitigate slot growth with a heartbeat table

 UPDATE _peerdb_heartbeat SET last_updated = CURRENT_TIMESTAMP;

-Periodic update can be done with the below pg_cron command:
+Periodic update can also be done with the below pg_cron command, for example:

 -- updates every 30 seconds